Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ## Why?

 Currently, .NET offers two main ways of [distributing applications](https://docs.microsoft.com/en-us/dotnet/core/deploying): **framework-dependent** deployment and **self-contained** deployment.
-Both of them come with a set of obvious and somewhat less obvious drawbacks:
+Both of them come with a set of obvious and somewhat less obvious drawbacks.

 - **Framework-dependent** deployment:
   - Requires the user to have the correct .NET runtime installed on their machine.
 Not only will many users inevitably miss or ignore this requirement, the task of installing the _correct_ .NET runtime can be very challenging for non-technical individuals.
 Depending on their machine and the specifics of your application, they will need to carefully examine the [download page](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) to find the installer for the right version, framework (i.e. base, desktop, or aspnet), CPU architecture, and operating system.